 The NIHR Patient Recruitment Centre: Newcastle has been specifically established to recruit more patients from local communities to take part in ‘late phase’ (phase 3 or 4) clinical trials.

-With a bespoke specialist facility on the Campus for Ageing and Vitality, run by a dedicated team of experienced researchers and clinicians, the unit provides dedicated facilities for these trials.
+With a bespoke specialist facility, run by a dedicated team of experienced researchers and clinicians, the centre provides dedicated facilities for trials.

 The team collaborates with experienced specialist consultants and the wider clinical research community across the region, to complement research taking place at earlier stages.